moanv2/RL-hackathon-2025/README.md

 # AI Bot Development Hackathon

+## Submission
+Our submission is inside the submission folder (it's just a `bot.py` file, but it also has a README.md to explain how to use it in case).

 ## Instructions to run:
 - **You can run the script in training mode with:**
 ```